szabgab/perlmaven.com/sites/en/pages/what-is-a-text-file.md

 Basically every file is just a series of bytes one after the other.
 That is, numbers between 0 and 255.
 In order to facilitate the storage device they are on, a file might be spread out to several areas on that device.
 From our point of view, each file is just a series of bytes.
-In general every file is a <b>binary file</b>, but if the data in it contains only text (letter, numbers and other symbols one would use in writing, and if it consists of lines, then we consider it a <b>text file</b>.
+In general every file is a **binary file**, but if the data in it contains only text (letter, numbers and other symbols one would use in writing, and if it consists of lines, then we consider it a **text file**.

 ## What is a text file?